How to Propose a Special Issue for the Artificial Intelligence Journal:

 - Introduction to the issue.
 The editors are strongly encouraged to write a comprehensive review of the area covered by the special issue.
 At minimum, an article introducing the papers of the issue should be prepared and will be reviewed by the EICs.

 - Record keeping.
 All submitted papers, reviewer names and decisions will be recorded in the AIJ’s editorial support system, to which special issue editors will be given access.

 - Management of submitted papers.
-Reviewing of special issue papers should follow AIJ's standard reviewing schedule.
+Reviewing of special issue papers should follow AIJ’s standard reviewing schedule.
 Except under special circumstances, reviewers should be asked to submit reviews no later than 6 weeks after receipt and sent a reminder in 5 weeks.
 If reviews are not submitted on time, reviewers should be sent weekly reminders until reviews are received.
 Authors should be given 3 months for a major revision of their papers, if necessary, and regularly reminded thereafter until revisions are received.
-Provisionally accepted papers whose revisions are not received in 6 months should be rejected from the special issue, although they may be considered for publication as regular paper.
+Provisionally accepted papers whose revisions are not received in 6 months should be generally rejected from the special issue.
 Second round reviews should be sought in 4 weeks, and second revisions should be done in one month.
-Final versions of accepted papers should be sent to Elsevier as soon as possible for preliminary publication on the web, even if not all papers for the special issue are final, although final, copy-edited, versions will not appear until final versions of all accepted papers have been received.
+Final versions of accepted papers should be sent to Elsevier as soon as possible for preliminary publication on the web.